How Do I Apply to the Anatomy MS Program?

 - TOEFL score (if applicable) - School Code 2660

-Formal applications for the MS program for international students must be received by Feb.
-1 for consideration for matriculation in August.
+Formal applications for the MS program for domestic and international students must be received by Feb.
+15 for priority consideration or April 1 for regular consideration.

 Acceptance decisions are provided on a rolling basis.